emmercm/igir/docs/output/reporting.md

 The output report format is a standard CSV that can be opened in Microsoft Excel, Apple Numbers, Google Sheets, LibreOffice Calc, and other similar spreadsheet applications.

 Unlike the report formats of [other ROM managers](../alternatives.md), CSVs allow you to filter rows by column values.
 For example, you can filter the "Status" column to only "MISSING" to understand what ROMs are missing from your collection, or to "UNUSED" to understand what input files weren't used as the source of any output file.
-The ability to filter CSVs in spreadsheet applications means that `igir` should not need use-case-specific report options to achieve your goal.
+The ability to filter CSVs in spreadsheet applications means that Igir should not need use-case-specific report options to achieve your goal.

 To perform this filtering, most spreadsheet applications have a button or menu item to "create a filter" or "auto filter."